NSLS-II-BMM/BeamlineManual/docs/pds.rst

 The ``change_edge()`` command does this automatically, so long as the target edge is available on the reference holder.

-The foil holder interface is configured as a python dictionary.
+The reference wheel content is configured as a python dictionary.
 See ``xafs_ref.mapping``.

 This dictionary identifies the positions in ``xafs_ref`` and